 Each toddler is a unique little person.
 They don't act the same -- or look the same -- as any other child their age.

-Your child also grows at a different pace than his peers.
-He may tower over all of his friends or lag a little behind them in height.
+Your child also grows at a different pace than their peers.
+They may tower over all of their friends or lag a little behind them in height.
 Your child's growth chart -- kept up by your pediatrician -- keeps track of all that.

 You're probably very familiar with growth charts by now.
 Here's a reminder of what they're used for:

-- Comparing his weight and height with the measurements of other kids his age.
+- Comparing their weight and height with the measurements of other kids their age

-- Tracking his height and weight as a percentile.
-If his weight is in the 50th percentile, it means 50% of kids his age weigh more than him, and 50% weigh less.
+- Tracking their height and weight as a percentile; if their weight is in the 50th percentile, it means 50% of kids their age weigh more than them, and 50% weigh less.

 Month 23 Tips